Attention All Belt Manlift Users:

-Please make sure all your belt manlifts are in compliance with this code, as well as all state and/or local codes.
+Please make sure all your belt manlifts are in compliance with the current ASME A90.1 Safety Standard for Belt Manlifts.
+It is also important to make sure your belt manlifts are in compliance with all state and local codes.

 All Humphrey Belt Manlifts are built of heavy-duty construction and designed in accordance with the ASME (American Society of Mechanical Engineers) A90.1 Safety Standard for Belt Manlifts, arguably the most comprehensive and up-to-date lift standards in the industry.

 The Humphrey Manlift Company offers several instructional pieces for use with its manlifts including a DVD that outlines the proper use of the Humphrey Belt Manlift as well as manflit inspection sheets to ensure appropriate care and maintenance of the equipment.

 As with any equipment, manlifts should be inspected and maintained on a regular basis to ensure proper maintenance.
 Manlifts are only for use by individuals who have been fully trained in the use of the manlift in order to prevent accidents due to inexperience.